 Publishing in Management Education Journals

 At Middlesex University, I run a range of staff development activities including paper development groups and writing boot-camps.
 Recently, I also started working with staff who are keen to publish their teaching-based research.
 As part of that initiative I was very happy to find Jon Billsberry prepared to share some of his wisdom on publishing in Management Education Journals with us.
 Despite being seriously jet-lagged, Jon gave us a very engaging and informative presentation.
 The slides of the presentation can be downloaded here.
-The entire presentation was recorded and is available for viewing for Middlesex staff here.
+The entire presentation was recorded and is available for viewing here.
 [Thanks to Marta Sobotka who did the recording, it was her first time but she did a great job!]

 Publishing in management education journals is relevant to most management academics.
 In an age of ‘publish or perish’, innovation in teaching is a ready source of data that appears easy to write-up and publish.
 Despite this, publishing in highly-rated management education journals is limited to a relatively small number of scholars and is quite elusive.
 Part of the problem is a lack of knowledge about the different journals, people trying to publish with little knowledge of what has gone before, and weaknesses associated with emerging scholars trying to publish their first paper.
 In this seminar, I hope to touch on all these issues.
 I shall (1) discuss the reasons why you might want to engage in management education research, (2) explain the differences between the various journals, (3) use a filmmaking metaphor to help conceptualise the writing process, and (4) highlight some of the major challenges in management education research.